Accounts payable automation: streamline your invoice process

 3. Select and implement your accounts payable software

 Choose software that fits your budget, has the features you need, and syncs with your current system.
-Think about growth too—pick a solution that can scale with your business.
+Think about growth, too, and pick a solution that can scale with your business.
 For example, Xero offers AP automation and bookkeeping at different price points and service levels.

 Train your team on the new software.
-To measure automation vs. manual AP productivity, track how long AP tasks take, add software costs, and divide by the number of invoices.
+To measure automation versus manual AP productivity, track how long AP tasks take, add software costs, and divide by the number of invoices.

-Compare this to your manual AP costs to see how much you’re saving.
-Remember, there may be a learning curve, so allow some time before fully evaluating results.
+Compare this to your manual AP costs to see how much you're saving.
+There may be a learning curve, so allow some time before fully evaluating results.

 Use Xero to streamline your accounts payable for sustainable growth